Last updated on November 25th, 2020 at 10:02 am

 Blackthorn wood is very hard and delivers great heat value to put it on our list.
 Blackthorn wood is known for not producing much smoke so it can be burned inside the house if you want.
 Apart from its burning ability blackthorn flowers are used for various treatments like cold, cough, fluid retention, and for kidneys and constipation issues.

-Birchwood has good heat value but keep in mind it’s a softwood that burns well.
+Birchwood has good heat value but keeps in mind it’s a softwood that burns well.
 You need more wood to keep the fire going for a longer duration.
 One problem with this is that it can cause damage to your chimneys as well.

 Sycamore can produce good results when it’s seasoned properly but it has less heat value as compared to other wood we have discussed so far.
 It produces good coal and smokes a bit when burnt, wood possesses a slight smell and generates fewer sparks.